jbelelieu/atos/README.md

 ### ATOS Tax Numbers Are Good-Faith Estimates Only!

+ATOS is not tax software, I am not an accountant, and I don't want to be one.

 ATOS is not a substitute for real tax software or the advice of a financial professional.

 All tax estimates are good faith estimates, but I can't make any guarantees of accuracy.
+Please use estimates only as a general guide for your tax obligations.

 ----